PoojaPatel1712/Project3_PortfolioWebsite/README.md

 This project is a personal portfolio website designed to showcase my work, skills, and professional journey.
 The website will serve as a digital resume, allowing potential employers and collaborators to learn more about me.
 It will include sections for my projects, skills, and contact information.

 ## Project Structure
-Project3_PortfolioWebsite/
-│
-├── index.html        # Main webpage structure
+- index.html: Main webpage structure.
-├── README.md         # Project documentation
+- README.md: Project documentation.
-└── assets/           # Contains images, stylesheets, and scripts
+- assets/: Contains images, stylesheets, and scripts for the website

 ## Setup
 To set up and view the project locally, follow these steps: